kijudev/kijudev/README.md

 I'm Kiju.
 And this is my github.
-I like coding, I like building stuff, and I like platypuses.
+I like coding, I like building stuff, and I love platypuses.